Travel to and in Rome

 Public Transportation in Rome

-Rome has an extensive public transportation network that includes buses, trams, and metro lines.
-Here are some things you should know before using public transportation in Rome:
+Rome has an extensive public transportation network served by buses, trams, and metro lines.
+Here are a few things you might find convenient to know before hopping on.

 Tickets and Fares

 You can purchase public transportation tickets at newsstands, tobacco shops, and metro stations.
-There are different types of tickets available, including:
+Different ticket types are available, including the following.

-When using public transportation in Rome, be sure to validate your ticket.
+When using public transportation in Rome, make sure to validate your ticket.
 The validation machines are located at the entrance of metro stations and on board buses and trams.

 The metro system in Rome consists of three lines: A (orange), B (blue), and C (green).
 Lines A and B cross at the Termini station.